LongNVH-SE140908/time-kp/README.md

 # time-kp

-## Project use React Native, MonggoDB, Docker
+## Project use React Native,Nodejs, MonggoDB, Docker

 ## Project user for employee and admin
  ### empolyee can: